This post contains affiliate links. As an Amazon Associate, We may earn commissions from qualifying purchases made from our chosen links.

 - Auto track belt alignment keeps belt centered

-- Vacuum compatible - fits standard 1-1/4 IN. vacuum hoses
+- Vacuum compatible – fits standard 1-1/4 In. vacuum hoses.Flush edge sanding sands right up to the edge for maximum capacity

 The Skil 7510-01 offers you a 6 AMP motor, which would make it one of the most lightweight options on the market.
 At the same time, it has a lot of other impressive qualities, such as its micro-filtration system which can catch extremely fine dust particles, as well as its pressure control feedback system.